ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 Apache’s ports.conf
 php.ini
 xfce-applications.menu
 These are files that Security Onion modifies and you may receive prompts for additional files that you have modified.
-The safest option for each of these is to press Y to install the package maintainer’s version.
+The safest option for each of these is to press Y and/or choose to install the package maintainer’s version.
 This will back up the existing file in case you need to review it later for any custom modifications you had made.
 * When prompted to restart, press Y to continue.
 * If running in a VM, perform a snapshot.